 - What is the Prevalence of Vaginal Mesh Side Effect Claims?

 - How Do I Find the Right Surgical Mesh Attorney?

 - Transvaginal Mesh Lawsuits

 If you have suffered pain or other side effects as a result of having a transvaginal sling or mesh implanted, you may have valid cause for a legal claim for damages.
-Contact the Life Care Solutions Group (Lifecare123.com) today for more information on transvaginal mesh implant complications and to learn about how we may be able to help you.
+Contact Greg Vigna MD, JD, PLC today for more information on transvaginal mesh implant complications and to learn about how we may be able to help you.